HubTou/fortune/README.md

 -l|Long dictums only.
 See *-n* on how ''long'' is defined.
 -m pattern|Print out all fortunes which match the regular expression pattern.
 See regex(3) for a description of patterns.
 -n length|Set the longest fortune length (in characters) considered to be ''short'' (the default is 160).
 All fortunes longer than this are considered ''long''.
 -o|Choose only from potentially offensive aphorisms.
-This option is superseded by *-a*.
+This option is superseded by *-a*.<br><br>... let us keep in mind the basic governing philosophy<br>of The Brotherhood, as handsomely summarized in these words:<br>we believe in healthy, hearty laughter -- at the expense of<br>the whole human race, if needs be.<br>Needs be.<br>--H. Allen Smith, "Rude Jokes"
 -s|Short apophthegms only.
 See *-n* on how ''short'' is defined.
 -t tries|Set the maximum number of attempts while searching for a ''short'' or ''long'' fortune (the default is 10).
 -w|Wait before termination for an amount of time calculated from the number of characters in the message.
 This is useful if it is executed as part of the logout procedure to guarantee that the message can be read before the screen is cleared.